Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 ## Operator Table Updates

 Once a global root is confirmed, individual operator tables can be updated by providing merkle proofs against the root.
+This includes updating the generator's own operator table if needed.

 ### `updateOperatorTable`